rhdtownsend/gyre/doc/source/user-guide/understanding-grids/spatial-grids.rst

 Iterative Refinement
 --------------------

-GYRE refines a scaffold grid through a sequence of iterations.
+Scaffold grids are refined via a sequence of iterations.
 During a given iteration, each subinterval :math:`[x_{k},x_{k+1}]` is assessed against various criteria (discussed in greater detail below).
 If any criteria match, then the subinterval is refined by bisection, inserting an additional point at the midpoint

 .. math::